LiorZ/hdac8_thesis/thesis.rst

 --------------------------------------------

 	We used the minimization only version of our predictor - the one that performed best on the experimental dataset - to search for potential novel substrates of HDAC8.
-	We've obtained a copy of the Phosphosite database from PhosphoSitePlus (PSP) - an online systems biology resource providing comprehensive information and tools for the study of protein post-translational modifications and queried it for lysine acetylated proteins.
-We've trimmed the sequences so they will be of the same size as the sequences that are present in the experimental dataset - **YYK(ac)YYY**.
+	We downloaded the Phosphosite database from PhosphoSitePlus (PSP) - an online systems biology resource providing comprehensive information and tools for the study of protein post-translational modifications and queried it for lysine acetylated proteins.
+We trimmed the sequences to the same size of the sequences in our experimental dataset - **YYK(ac)YYY**.

-	To demonstrate the ability of our classifier to recognize potential substrates among the large database of acetylated sequences we plotted the distribution of scores of all the acetylated sequences from the database against a background distribution of random peptides that were sampled from the distribution of amino acids in the acetylated sequences in phosphosite(figure :ref:`phosphodist`) and under the null hypothesis that both sequences were originated from the same distribution, we used the Kolmogorov-Smirnov test to calculate a p-value of 5.07×10\ :sup:`-5`.
+	To demonstrate the ability of our classifier to recognize potential substrates among the large database of acetylated sequences, we plotted the distribution of scores of all the acetylated sequences from the database against a background distribution of random peptides that were sampled from the distribution of amino acids in the acetylated sequences in phosphosite(figure :ref:`phosphodist`), under the null hypothesis that both sequences originate from the same distribution.
+Acetylated peptides obtained lower scores than random peptides (Kolmogorov-Smirnov test p-value =5.07×10\ :sup:`-5`).
-	It is important to note that surely, not all sequences in the Phosphosite database are substrates of HDAC8, but nevertheless, we were managed to diffrentiate between a collection of random sequences and a collection of acetylated sequences that some of them were putatively originated from potential substrates of HDAC8.
+	It is important to note that most sequences in the Phosphosite database are probably not substrates of HDAC8, but nevertheless, we differentiate between a collection of random sequences and a collection of acetylated sequences, some of them potential substrates of HDAC8.
 This finding could suggest that there are quite a lot potential substrates of HDAC8 or other deacetylases that are yet to be discovered.

 	.. figure:: plots/PhosphositeDisr/plot.png
 		:scale: 50 %